terrier-org/pyterrier/README.md

 # Indexing

+PyTerrier has a number of useful classes for creating indices:

-You can create an index from TREC formatted collection using TRECCollectionIndexer.
+ - You can create an index from TREC formatted collection using TRECCollectionIndexer.
-For TXT, PDF, Microsoft Word files, etc files you can use FilesIndexer.
+ - For TXT, PDF, Microsoft Word files, etc files you can use FilesIndexer.
-For Pandas Dataframe you can use DFIndexer.
+ - For Pandas Dataframe you can use DFIndexer.
+ - For any abitrary iterable dictionaries, you can use IterDictIndexer.

 See examples in the [indexing notebook](examples/notebooks/indexing.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/terrier-org/pyterrier/blob/master/examples/notebooks/indexing.ipynb)